ShadeLab/Bean_seed_variability_Bintarti_2021/README.md

 *This work is in preparation*

 ## To cite this work or code
 Bintarti AF, A Sulesky-Grieb, N Stopnisek, A Shade.
 2021.
-Endophytic microbiome variation at the level of a single plant seed.
+Endophytic microbiome variation among single plant seeds.
 Phytobiomes Journal.

 ## Data
 The 16S rRNA and ITS amplicon data are available on NCBI under the BioProject [PRJNA714251](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA714251).